-Do you feel that you are treated well in the workplace, and that you treat others in a way you would like to be treated?
-No matter how communications have been in the past, it is not too late to make a pledge right now to treat your colleagues – whether you are their peer or their manager – with openness, respect and kindness.
+No matter how communications have been in the past, it’s not too late to make a pledge right now to treat your colleagues – whether you are their peer or their manager – with openness, respect and kindness.

 Role model respectful behaviour

 Everyone in an organisation can actively make an effort to foster respectful relationships with their team members.
-Managers especially have the responsibility to lead by example and act in a way that shows genuine care and concern for others.
-This can be done by encouraging respectful, civil interactions and by engaging in the following behaviours, from SuperFriend’s Promoting Positive Mental Health in the Workplace guidelines:
+Managers have the responsibility to lead by example and act in a way that shows genuine care and concern.
+This can be done by encouraging respectful, civil interactions and by engaging in the following behaviours:

 - Actively reflecting on the things people do that make a good day at work